Cartwheel (gymnastics)

+A cartwheel is a sideways rotary movement of the body.
+It is performed by bringing the hands to the floor one at a time while the body inverts.
+The legs travel over the body trunk while one or both hands are on the floor, and then the feet return to the floor one at a time, ending with the athlete standing upright.
+It is called a cartwheel because the performer's arms and legs move in a fashion similar to the spokes of a turning (cart) wheel.

 Cartwheels are commonly performed in gymnastics in the floor exercise and on the balance beam.
 On the floor, a gymnast may precede a cartwheel with other movements, as in a chasse cartwheel, which begins with side-step "gallops".
 Besides gymnastics, cartwheels are performed in certain dances, cheer, and in the martial art of capoeira.
 In classical Indian Karana dance, it is called talavilasitam.

 History

 Cartwheels date back to antiquity and were used for play by the ancient Greeks and Romans.
 An early documented case of cartwheels occurred in Düsseldorf after the Battle of Worringen in which Adolf VIII, Count of Berg, defeated the Archbishop of Cologne in 1288.
 As a result of the victory, Düsseldorf received city rights and children celebrated in the streets by doing cartwheels.